AgathEmmanuel/aviator/DOCS.md

 ```
 make generate
 make manifests
+make generate-yaml
 ```

-### 4. Implement the Controller
+### Implement the Controller

 Modify controllers/aviatorpolicy_controller.go to:

+Watch for changes to the Service and its endpoints.
-    Periodically probe pods in the target deployment Measure response latency
+Periodically probe all pods behind the Service and measure latency.
-    Route traffic to the least busy pod
+Measure response latency
+Identify the least-latency pod(s) and update the Service's endpoints to direct traffic accordingly.

 Key Components of the Controller Logic